nikhil-31/MaterialDesigner/README.md

 ##Overview

-An application that i used to learn material design concepts like the navigation drawer, recycler view, card view, viewpager, floating action button, collapsing toolbar, material tab library, rating bar and many more
+An application that i developed to learn material design concepts like the navigation drawer, recycler view, card view, viewpager, floating action button, collapsing toolbar, material tab library, rating bar and many more

 ##Screenshots